stymiee/authnetjson/README.md

 ## Debugging

 To assist with debugging the `__toString()` method has been overridden to output important elements pertaining to the usage of this library.
-Simple `echo` your AuthnetJson object to see:
+Simple `echo` your AuthnetJSON object to see:

 - The API Login ID used
 - The API transaction Key used